 #6 Installing Synthetic Hair:

-Halo hair extensions are exactly what the name entails; they are shaped in a U or V and wrap around your head like a halo and are held in place with a discreet string that works as a headband that blends in with the rest of your hair.
-Installing halo hair extensions is unbelievably easy; all you have to do is part your hair at the crown of your head, tie it into a bun, place the hair extensions’ band or string on your head like a headband, let down your bun, and you’re good to go!
+invisible wire hair extensions are exactly what the name entails; they are shaped in a U or V and wrap around your head and are held in place with a discreet string that works as a headband that blends in with the rest of your hair.
+Installing invisible wire hair extensions is unbelievably easy; all you have to do is part your hair at the crown of your head, tie it into a bun, place the hair extensions’ band or string on your head like a headband, let down your bun, and you’re good to go!
 You can add a few pins and accessories to make the result more secure and realistic, but it’s completely essential.